 Agents and admins can add other agents to the tickets using @mentions.
 End users can't be @mentioned.

-Light agents and contributors can't use the @mentions feature because it adds a CC to the ticket, which they don't have permission to do (see Understanding and setting light agent permissions).
+Light agents and contributors can't use the @mentions feature (see Understanding and setting light agent permissions).

 About @mentions